nicklasbekkevold/website/src/data/blog/welcome.md

 ## Why write in English?

-Well, as you know …
+Well, as you know … English is sort of the lingua franca for the internet.
+Especially in my field: computer science.

-I would like, however, to write upcoming articles in my native Norwegian, and possible in German.
+I would like, however, to write upcoming articles in my native Norwegian, and possible also in German.
 But for now, English.
+Especially, since translation services only get better.